Habraken/UWOMeteorRadiometer/README.md

 wget https://www.airspayce.com/mikem/bcm2835/bcm2835-1.73.tar.gz
 ```

 Unzip it and follow the instructions in the 'INSTALL' file that should be present in the extracted directory.
 It's a very basic .configure, make, make install procedure.
+After these steps reboot the raspberry pi.
 ```
 tar zxvf bcm2835-1.73.tar.gz
 cd bcm2835-1.73
-sudo ./configure && sudo make && sudo make check && sudo make install
+sudo ./configure && sudo make && sudo make check && sudo make install sudo reboot now
 ```

 Clone the UWOMeteorRadiometer repository.